In Association with Amazon.com

 • La idea de principio en Leibniz y la evolución de la teoría deductiva, 1958

-- The Idea of Principle in Leibniz and the Evolution of Deductive Theory (tr.
-Mildred Adams, 1971)
+- The Idea of Principle in Leibniz and the Evolution of Deductive Theory (translated by Mildred Adams, 1971)

 • History as a System and Other Essays, 1961 (afterword by John William Miller)